Seven Iconic Pilot Watches

-A few key features separate a pilot watch from other sports watches.
+A few key features separate a pilot watch from other sport watches.
 They typically have large and highly legible dials with prominent, high-contrast hands for optimal visibility in extreme conditions.
 To withstand constant changes in pressure, most pilot watches contain an anti-magnetic seal or Faraday cage along with crystal technology.
 Many models also feature dual time or GMT functions to track local time, destination time, and UTC.

 Iconic Pilot Watches